poojasridhar12/ics/assignments/SAT/README.md

 ## The SAT Problem Challenge

-The Boolean Satisfiability Problem (SAT) is one of the most fundamental problems in computer science.
-Given a Boolean formula in Conjunctive Normal Form (CNF), the task is to determine whether there exists an assignment of truth values to variables that makes the entire formula true.

-SAT was the first problem proven to be NP-complete by Stephen Cook in 1971, making it a cornerstone of computational complexity theory.
-Modern SAT solvers use sophisticated algorithms like Conflict-Driven Clause Learning (CDCL) to solve instances with thousands of variables efficiently.

-## Your Mission: Implement a CDCL SAT Solver

-Your task is to convert a complete CDCL SAT solver from Python to OCaml.
-This involves understanding the algorithm, data structures, and implementation details, then recreating the entire system in a functional programming language.
+This project implements a Conflict-Driven Clause Learning (CDCL) SAT solver, an algorithm.
+The solver determines whether Boolean formulas in Conjunctive Normal Form (CNF) are satisfiable, returning either a satisfying assignment or proof of unsatisfiability.

 ## Implementation Requirements

-### Input and Output Format

-Your OCaml implementation must maintain exact compatibility with the Python version:

-**Input**: DIMACS CNF format (more details below)
+1. DIMACS CNF format support

-**Output**:
-- For SAT instances: "SAT" followed by the satisfying assignment
-- For UNSAT instances: "UNSAT"
+2. Outputs SAT with satisfying assignment, else outputs UNSAT

 ### Core Algorithm Components

-1. **Unit Propagation**: Using watched literals for efficiency
-2. **Conflict Analysis**: Learning new clauses from conflicts
-3. **Backtracking**: Non-chronological backtracking based on learned clauses
-4. **Variable Selection**: Deterministic selection (first unassigned variable)
-5. **Value Selection**: Deterministic selection (always True first)

-### Key Data Structures

-- **Clauses**: Lists of literal tuples (variable, is_negated)
-- **Assignments**: Mapping variables to (value, antecedent, decision_level)
-- **Watched Literals**: For efficient unit propagation
-- **Decision Stack**: For tracking decision levels
+1. **Unit Propagation**: When a clause has all but one literal falsified, the remaining literal must be true.
+This is done by the unit_propagation function iteratively scans all clauses, identifies unit clauses, and assigns the forced literal.
+Assignments are tagged with the current decision level and the clause that forced them (the antecedent).
+2. **Conflict Analysis**: This is executed through the conflict_analysis function that resolves clauses along the implication graph, beginning from the conflict clause, repeatedly resolving on variables at the current decision level until only one remains (the First UIP).
+3. **Backtracking**: After learning a clause, backtrack to the second-highest decision level in the learned clause.
+This is executed through the backtrack function which removes all assignments with decision level greater than the computed backtrack level, resetting the solver to a safer state.
+4. **Variable Selection**: This chooses an unassigned variable for the next decision.
+This is done through the pick_branching_variable function selects the first unassigned variable from the sorted variable list.
+5. **Value Selection**: This choses a truth value for the selected variable.
+This is executed via the pick_branching_variable function which always pairs the selected variable with true at first.

-## Reference Implementation
+## Implementation

-The Python implementation provides a complete working example:

-- **`src/sat_solver.py`**: Core CDCL algorithm
+- **`src/sat_solver.ml`**: Core CDCL algorithm
-- **`src/parser.py`**: DIMACS format parsing and solution writing
+- **`src/parser.ml`**: DIMACS format parsing and solution writing
-- **`main.py`**: Main entry point and program flow
+- **`main.ml`**: Main entry point and program flow

 ## DIMACS CNF Format